 Implants also help preserve facial structure, preventing bone deterioration that occurs when teeth are missing.

 Using the most recent advances in dental implant technology, Drs.
-Butts, Benian, Johnson, Jabero and Noordhoek are often able to place single stage implants.
+Butts, Benian, Johnson, and Jabero are often able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth, or crowns, are placed.
 There are even situations where the implants can be placed at the same time as a tooth extraction – further minimizing the number of surgical procedures.
 Advances in dental implant technology have made it possible, in select cases, to extract teeth and place implants with crowns at one visit, this procedure is called “immediate loading” of the dental implant.

 There are several reasons: Why sacrifice the structure of surrounding good teeth to bridge a space?
 In addition, removing a denture or a “partial” at night may be inconvenient, not to mention that dentures that slip can be uncomfortable and embarrassing.

 If you are considering implants, your mouth must be examined thoroughly and your medical and dental history reviewed.
 If you mouth is not ideal for implants, ways of improving your outcome, such as bone grafting, may be recommended.

 The majority of dental implants and bone graft can be performed in the office under local anesthesia, with or without the addition of a general anesthesia.
 This will be discussed in detail at your initial consultation.

 Once the implants are in place, they will serve you well for many years if you take care of them and keep your mouth healthy.
 This means taking the time for good oral hygiene (brushing and flossing) and keeping regular appointments with your dental specialists.